Zeeshan-khalid/TodoApp/README.md

+# Zeeshan Khalid's Todo App

+This project is a simple todo application built with React.
+It allows users to add, edit, delete, and mark tasks as completed.
+The application utilizes local storage to persist data, ensuring that tasks remain saved even after reloading the page.

+## Features
+Add Task: Users can add new tasks with titles and descriptions.
+Edit Task: Existing tasks can be edited to update their titles and descriptions.
+Delete Task: Tasks can be deleted individually.
+Mark as Completed: Tasks can be marked as completed, which moves them to the completed tasks list.
+View Completed Tasks: Users can toggle between viewing all tasks and viewing only completed tasks.
+Local Storage: Task data is saved to the local storage, ensuring persistence even after page reloads.

+## Preview

-# Getting Started with Create React App
+## Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+To run this project locally, follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory in your terminal.
+3. Run npm install to install the dependencies.
+4. After the installation is complete, run npm start.
+5. The app will open in your default web browser at http://localhost:3000.

 ## Available Scripts
 In the project directory, you can run:

-### `npm start`
+'npm start'

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`
+'npm test'

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`
+'npm run build'

-Builds the app for production to the `build` folder.\
+Builds the app for production to the build folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`
+'npm run eject'

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Note: this is a one-way operation.
+Once you eject, you can't go back!

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the Create React App documentation.

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the React documentation.

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment
+## Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+This project is ready to be deployed.
+You can follow the deployment guidelines provided in the Create React App documentation.

+## Troubleshooting
+If you encounter any issues while running or building the app, you can refer to the Create React App documentation for troubleshooting tips.

+## Feedback
+Feel free to open an issue if you have any questions, suggestions, or feedback regarding this project.
+Your input is highly appreciated!